Tier 3 Global Mean Time Series CMIP6

 Key Findings

-- IFS-FESOM exhibits a systematic warm bias of approximately 0.5–0.8 K relative to IFS-NEMO throughout the entire simulation period.
+- IFS-FESOM is systematically warmer than IFS-NEMO by approximately 0.5–0.8 K throughout the simulation period.

 Spatial Patterns